novuhq/novu/docs/docs/platform/handlebars.md

 # Handlebars

-You can customize the notification the end users get using Handlebars.
+You can customize the notification (appearance and structure) the end users get using Handlebars.
 This is crucial for many cases, for example, when using the [digest engine](https://docs.novu.co/platform/digest/).

 ## Properties and their description